WestCoastInformatics/SNOMED-CT-Transitive-Closure/README.md

 ============================
 Code to build a transitive closure table from an RF2, snapshot, inferred SNOMED CT relationships file.
-Additionally includes scripts to create and populate a MySQL, Postgres, or Oracle database with this data.
-To download a package built for the latest US or International edition, visit http://www.westcoastinformatics.com/resources.html
+Additionally includes scripts to create and populate a Postgres, Oracle, or MySQL (and MariaDB) database with this data.
+To download a package built for the latest US or International edition, visit: http://www.westcoastinformatics.com/resources.html

 *New feature: a "depth" flag is now computed as well where 0 means "self",